Symmetries Beget Symmetries: Ghostly Higher-Form Symmetries and the Descent Equation: The Batalin--Vilkovisky formalism revisited

 \subsubsection{Differential-form operators with discrete coefficients}

 The previous subsection constructed the bigraded algebra \(\mathcal A\) of differential-form operators, which suffice to discuss higher-form symmetries that are continuous and, hence, where the corresponding Noether currents are ordinary differential forms.
 However, this does not yet suffice for \emph{discrete} higher-form symmetries, fundamentally because the de~Rham cohomology of differential forms can only deal with real coefficients.
-Instead, in the discrete case one must use another cohomology theory, such as cellular cohomology, simplicial cohomology, or Čech cohomology, which work over discrete coefficients and furnish a notion of discrete-valued cocycles that serve as analogues of differential forms.
+Instead, in the discrete case one must use another cohomology theory, such as cellular cohomology, simplicial cohomology, or Čech cohomology, which work over discrete coefficients and furnish a notion of discrete-valued cochains that serve as analogues of differential forms.\footnote{Note, however, that unlike the wedge product of ordinary differential forms (which is graded-commutative before passing to cohomology), the cup products of these cochains are not in general graded-commutative before passing to cohomology.
+(The cup product on cohomology classes is, of course, graded-commutative.)}

 For simplicity of exposition, let us initially ignore the Batalin--Vilkovisky structures and work with cellular cohomology\footnote{Later, in \cref{sec:centre}, we will work with Čech cohomology for gauge theory, which is more convenient in that context; the story here can be translated into the Čech language straightforwardly.}, which is familiar in the context of lattice theories (see e.g.\ \cite{Borsten:2025diy}).
 Indeed, standard lattice gauge theory is a helpful model to have in mind, for those so oriented.
 Analogously, suppose that \(M\) is a manifold equipped with the structure of a tiling \(\Lambda\), such that \(M\) is realised as a cellular complex (or CW-complex).
-In this case, cellular cocycles \cite{hatcher} serve as a discrete analogue of differential forms \cite{Borsten:2025diy}.
+In this case, cellular cochains \cite{hatcher} serve as a discrete analogue of differential forms \cite{Borsten:2025diy}.
 Concretely, let \(\Lambda_p\) be the set of \(p\)-dimensional cells of the cellular structure for \(p\in\{0,\dotsc,\dim M\}\).
 These sit in analogy to the set of $p$-multivectors in the smooth case, $\mathrm T^{\wedge p}M$.
 Then a \(p\)-form (or cellular cocycle) with coefficients in an Abelian group \(G\) is, analogously, a mapping \(\alpha\colon \Lambda_p\to G\).

 Let us denote, as usual, the space of such $G$-valued \(p\)-forms \(\Omega^p(\Lambda;G)\).
 Then there exist differentials,

 induced by the cocycle coboundary operators, which define a cohomology that agrees with the ordinary singular cohomology with coefficients in \(G\).